 Etude House is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “ETUDE avoids animal-derived ingredients and animal experiments, but please understand that for products distributed to China, all local production and imported cosmetics must undergo animal testing in accordance with Chinese local laws.”

 Although Etude House as a company do not test their finished products or ingredients on animals, they nevertheless pay others to test their products on animals in China, where it’s required by law.
 This means that Etude House is not cruelty-free.

 Etude House also doesn’t mention whether or not their suppliers test on animals, which is a red flag.

 Etude House is owned by AmorePacific, a company that tests on animals.
 Not only is Etude House not cruelty-free but neither is their parent company.

 Yes, Etude House is available for sale in countries with mandatory animal testing.
 This means that their products were likely tested on animals.